Fitting your own carpet is not an easy task for the average homeowner, and if done incorrectly, you’ll be living with the consequences for years.

 Step 2 – Measuring

-Measure the room to work out the rough size of the carpet you need.
+Measure the room to work out the rough size of the carpet you need, just like you would do when you are looking for a new rug for your home.
+Although a popular choice, 9×12 area rugs won’t always be the best fit for your room.
 Measure the room at its widest and longest points, don’t forget to allow for the carpet to go into the doorway at a minimum of 10cm length, to the width of the widest points.

 Step 3 – Fit The Carpet Grippers